buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      Python code to import OpenStreetMap dataset into a MonogoDB database and apply data munging techniques to clean the map data.
+      Data munging techniques using Python in order to cleaned OpenStreetMap data for Perth, Australia, create a .json map file, and load that file into the MongoDB instance.

     </td>
   </tr>